wur-bioinformatics/introduction-to-bioinformatics/week2.md

 %ANSWER%```
 %ANSWER%- g.
 100 hits are found, the last one has an e-value of 2e-41, thus the list is probably incomplete and only the first 100 sequences are reported.
 %ANSWER%- h.
 With WUR blast 468 hits are found (with NCBI blast, 524 hits would be found, probably due to a more recent database with more entries).
 Most hits have low e-values, but some have high e-values (above 0.001) and might not be considered homologs.
 %ANSWER%- i.
-All the results are the same, only the e-value is lower with the Swissprot database.
+All the results are the same, only the e-value is lower with the Swiss-Prot database.
 Thus, the found proteins are identical, but the refseq database is much larger, which results in a higher e-value.
 %ANSWER%
 %ANSWER%WUR blast
 %ANSWER%```{image} images/Week2/assignment_1i_wur.png